17 Reasons to NOT Buy an RV

-You Will Want to Change Sizes
+You May Want to Change RV Style and Size

-RV’s are a Terrible Investment
+RVs are a Bad Financial Investment

 Expect to Buy a lot of RV Accessories

-After buying an RV you will first figure out some additional things that are necessary to your comfort.
-You will need a generator that can run the power, an extra battery, chocks, weight distribution hitch, and more.
+After buying an RV you will first figure out some additional things that are necessary for your comfort.
+You will need a generator that can run the power, an extra battery, chocks, a weight distribution hitch, and more.
 Then, like a second home, you will need to furnish your rig.
 You need kitchen supplies, linens, cleaning supplies and on and on.

-RVs are Inefficient
+RVs are Inefficient on Gas

 Although a motorhome can be a big people mover, it is also a gas guzzler.
-Whether you are driving a coach or towing a travel trailer, you will use fill your tank many times.
+Whether you are driving a coach or towing a travel trailer, you will fill your tank many times.